-You may change Your death benefit option from option 1 to option 2 by submitting a fully completed contract change application to Our Administrative Office.
-(However, You cannot change Your corridor percentage table.)
-We require satisfactory evidence of insurability (for both Insureds) to change the death benefit option.
+You may change Your death benefit option from option 1 to option 2 by submitting a fully completed contract change application, in good order, to Our Administrative Office.
+We require satisfactory evidence of insurability to make this change.
 If You change from option 1 to option 2, the face amount decreases by the amount of Your contract fund on the date of the change.
 This keeps the death benefit and net amount at risk the same as before the change.
-We may not allow a change in death benefit option if it would reduce the face amount below the minimum issue amount as noted on the contract information page of Your contract.
+We may not allow a change in death benefit option if it would reduce the face amount below the minimum issue amount, as noted on the schedule of contract information page of Your contract.

-You may change Your death benefit option from option 2 to option 1 by sending a written request to Our Administrative Office.
+You may change Your death benefit option from option 2 to option 1 by sending a written request, in good order, to Our Administrative Office.
 If You change from option 2 to option 1, then the face amount increases by the amount of Your contract fund on the date of the change.
 These increases and decreases in face amount are made so that the amount of the death benefit remains the same on the date of the change.
 When the death benefit remains the same, there is no change in the net amount at risk.
 This is the amount on which the cost of insurance deductions are based.

 Changing the death benefit option may have tax consequences.
-You should consult a tax advisor before changing the death benefit option.
+You should consult a tax advisor before making any change.